sshockwave/DevOps/README.md

 ## Platforms
 ### Rootless Linux
 The rootless mode is recommended for most scenarios since it can be used on shared servers and does no harm to the system.
-Scripts are built around [conda](https://conda.io) as it is currently the only clean way found to install and remove binaries without root-level package managers.
+Scripts are built around [conda](https://conda.io) because it:
+* is a rootless package manager that neatly installs and removes binaries;
-Conda comes with all the dependencies and thus it works on most distributions.
+* comes with all the dependencies and thus works on most linux distributions;
+* uses environments to separate different installations of packages;
+* supports installing self-compiled binaries;
+* is actively maintained by the data science community.

 To start using conda, the installation file has to be downloaded to the host.
 See the [doc](https://docs.conda.io/en/latest/miniconda.html) for more information.